UNIVERSITY of WISCONSIN-MADISON

 What courses are available?

 Choose from more than 1,000 face-to-face courses and hundreds of online courses with our searchable summer course list.
 Browse courses by subject, courses available online, or courses that fulfill requirements like Ethnic Studies.
-A full and comprehensive list of all Summer 2023 courses will be available on the Search and Enroll App in February.
-Enrollment begins (date TBD).
+A full and comprehensive list of all Summer Term courses will be available on the Search and Enroll App in early January.
+Enrollment begins March 31.

 How much does it cost?